yuigoto/yapi-php/README.md

 Basically, all you need to do is create entities and build them controllers.
 But there are a few things that you might want to do to customize the API's behavior, so here are some instructions.

+#### Important (Before you start editing everything here)

+On first run, you'll see that a `__salt` file will be generated in the project's root folder.
+This file contains a unique, and random, security key that's used for signing the JSON Web Token and it's also the security salt for password hashing.

+**DO NOT DELETE THIS FILE**, since deleting it in production environment means losing **ALL** user passwords and invalidating of **ALL** existing access tokens.
+For safety reasons, **TWO** backup copies are created, but **BE CAREFUL** when tinkering with it, ok? :wink:

 #### `index.php`

 When you first open this file, you'll notice that it only requires the `Api.php` from `src`, runs the `Api` class and uses its `get()` method to retrieve the `\Slim\App` instance and `run()` it.